gnu-octave/octave-doctest/README.md

 1/1 targets passed, 0 without tests.
 ~~~

-Doctest also supports Texinfo markup, which is [quite popular](https://www.gnu.org/software/octave/doc/interpreter/Documentation-Tips.html) in the Octave world, and it provides various toggles and switches for customizing its behavior.
+Doctest also supports Texinfo markup, which is [popular](https://www.gnu.org/software/octave/doc/interpreter/Documentation-Tips.html) in the Octave world, and it provides various toggles and switches for customizing its behavior.
-The [Doctest documentation](http://octave.sourceforge.net/doctest/function/doctest.html) contains information on all this.
+The [Doctest documentation](https://octave.sourceforge.io/doctest/function/doctest.html) contains information on all this.
 Quite appropriately, Doctest can test its own documentation.
 We also maintain a [list of software](https://github.com/catch22/octave-doctest/wiki/WhoIsUsingDoctest) that is using Doctest.